from copy import deepcopy # Lazy import

 raise TypeError("'dict_' must be a dictionary")

-value = dict_
+cur: Any = dict_

-for key in keys[:-1]:
+for i, key in enumerate(path[:-1]):

-if key not in dict_:
+if key not in cur:

 if add_missing_keys:

-dict_[key] = {}
+cur[key] = {}

 else: